HHSAPCompSci2020/capstone-project-group-12-ks/Kinjal+Srikrishna README - Legends of Kenjiro and the Infinite Dungeon.txt

 Which keyboard keys will do what?
 * AWSD to move
 * Left Mouse Click to initiate attack (attack depends on weapon equipped)
-* Right Mouse Click if weapon has a special ability to activate it[b]
+* Right Mouse Click if weapon has a special ability to activate it
 * E to pick up items and interact with the world
 * Wherever the mouse is placed that will be the direction the user’s avatar faces towards